-Cargill has requested a screening study to determine the impacts on SPP facilities due to a Long Term Service Request of 101 MW.
+American Electric Power has requested a Screening Study to determine the impacts on SPP facilities due to the Long Term Service Requests for 1000 MW.
 The service type requested for this screening study is Long Term Service Request (LTSR).
-The period of the service requested is from 7/1/2012 to 7/1/2032.
+OASIS# 79866963 was studied as one request from 6/1/2016 to 6/1/2026.

 The principal objective of this study is to identify system problems and potential system modifications necessary to facilitate the LTSR request while maintaining system reliability.
 The LTSR request was studied using two system scenarios.
-The service was modeled by a transfer from AECI to KCPL.
+The service was modeled by the transfers from EES to AEPW.
 The two scenarios were studied to capture system limitations caused or impacted by the requested service.
-An analysis was conducted on the planning horizon from 7/1/2012 to 7/1/2032.
+An analysis was conducted on the planning horizon from 6/1/2016 to 6/1/2026.

-The service was modeled from AECI to KCPL.
+The service was modeled from EES to AEPW.
 Facilities on the SPP system were identified for the requested service due to the SPP Study Methodology criteria.
-Tables 1 and 2 summarize the results of the screening study analysis for the transfer for the scenarios listed in the table.
+Tables 1 and 2 summarize the results of the screening study analysis for the transfers for the scenarios listed in the table.
 Table 1 lists SPP thermal transfer limitations identified.
 Table 2 lists SPP voltage transfer limitations identified.
 Table 3 lists the network upgrades required to mitigate the limitations impacted by this request.